GXDE-OS/gxde-terminal/README.md

-# Deepin Terminal
+# GXDE Terminal

-This is the old default terminal emulation application for Deepin  (**This repository is no longer maintained by the official Deepin team).
-Welcome to the [new terminal](https://github.com/linuxdeepin/deepin-terminal).**
+This is the old default terminal emulation application for GXDE  (**This repository is no longer maintained by the official GXDE team).
+Welcome to the [new terminal](https://github.com/linuxdeepin/gxde-terminal).**

 ## Disclaimer:

-**This repository is no longer maintained by the official Deepin team; however, it is loved by the community, so we decided to keep it, and let the community decide where it goes.**
+**This repository is no longer maintained by the official GXDE team; however, it is loved by the community, so we decided to keep it, and let the community decide where it goes.**

 ## Dependencies